Links on Android Authority may earn us a commission. Learn more.

 Skype is a better option overall.

-For me, personally, the choice is clear.
+For me, the choice is clear.
 I’d take Skype over Hangouts any day of the week.
 However, that may not be true for everyone.
-We have to keep in mind that Hangouts has advantages over Skype as well, although just a few.
+We have to keep in mind that Hangouts has advantages over Skype, although just a few.

 The first is the lack of ads, which is a good reason for some to overlook Skype and go with Hangouts instead.
 Another is that Hangouts is a part of your Google account, so you don’t have to sign up for the service individually.
 You can use the same password for Hangouts that you’ve already committed to memory.
 Once you’re signed into one Google service, you’re automatically signed in to all of them anyway.

 If you’re still having second thoughts about which one to use as your primary messaging app, test them both out for yourself.
-Also, take into consideration which of these two apps are used by your friends and family.
+Also, consider which of these two apps are used by your friends and family.
 A messaging service is meaningless if you don’t have anyone to chat with, regardless of how good it might be.

 Note: Please keep in mind that Google plans on killing off its Hangouts app.
 It will be replaced by Hangouts Chat and Hangouts Meet, which are already available for business customers — more on that in the next section.
 Consumers are expected to get access to them this year.